 The bond amount may be determined by the depth of a well, type of well, the number of wells owned or leased and other well method information.
 Most states require a bond at all times and are considered non-cancellable until the well is plugged and the land restored.
 When a well is plugged and meets the states closure conditions, the state (the obligee) will no longer require a bond and will release it back to the surety that issued it.
 Bond amounts required by a state range anywhere from $1,000 and up to over a million dollars depending on the location of the wells (offshore wells generally require higher bond amounts) and the number of wells.

 Operators may transfer a well to a new owner and a new bond will be required at that time to meet the state requirements.
-Failure to maintain a bond or pay for the annual continuation will result in a claim by the obligee (the state requiring the bond) and the operator will be required to repay the claimed amount.
-Operators can opt to replace a bond and in certain instances may find a better rate than was originally quoted if their personal credit has improved since the original bond was issued.
+Failure to maintain a bond or pay for the annual continuation can result in a claim by the obligee (the state requiring the bond) and the operator will be required to repay the claimed amount.
+Operators can opt to replace a bond and in certain instances to find a better rate than was originally quoted if their personal credit has improved since the original bond was issued.
 A new bond may cost less and can be purchased to replace the existing bond.
 Sureties (the insurance company underwriting the bond) may also require financial records of the business during the purchasing of a new bond and may request financial reports annually or periodically thereafter.

 Permit or License Requirements: